swiftly-solution/documentation/docgen/output/events/gameevents/onhostagefollows.md

 ---

 # OnHostageFollows
-This event is triggered when hostage_follows is triggered
+This event is triggered when hostage_follows is triggered.
 ::: tabs
 @tab Lua
 ```lua